 4. What is the best time of year to shoot wildlife?

-Everyone is always looking for Alaska travel tips for wildlife, whether for their Alaska cruise photos or memories.
+Everyone is always looking for wildlife photography tips, whether for their Alaska cruise photos or memories.
 The easy answer is that there is no wrong time to shoot wildlife in Southeast Alaska!
-From your cruise ship to the wilderness, there is always an abundance of wildlife to shoot from land, water or air.
+From your cruise ship to the wilderness, there is always an abundance of wildlife to shoot from land, water, or air.
 Our Whale Watching & Mendenhall Glacier tour in Juneau guarantees whale viewing or your money back, and they are running from May through September.
 You can also see Bald Eagles and Osprey in abundance throughout the Inside Passage at any given time during the year.
-I highly recommend the Wildlife Sanctuary & Eagle Center.
+I highly recommend the Eagles, Raptors, & Rainforest Experience in Ketchikan.

 With that said, there are better times in the season to see certain wildlife than others.
 The most common questions are regarding bear viewing.
-My Alaska travel tips for bears: the best time of year to come view and photograph bears is mid-July through August.
+My bear photography tips: the best time of year to view and photograph bears is mid-July through August.
 This is during the salmon spawn and when the bears will be most active.
-Also, the best time to capture those iconic Alaska cruise photos of a large Grizzly bear feeding on salmon!
-One of our most popular bear viewing tours is our Neets Bay Bear Watch & Flightseeing in Ketchikan.
+This means it’s also the best time to get that iconic shot of a large Grizzly bear feeding on salmon!
+Our most popular bear viewing tours are the Neets Bay Bear Watch & Flightseeing and the Black Bear & Wildlife Exploration in Ketchikan.